geekprojects/ufc/README.md

 UFC - Universal Flight Connector
 ==

-> [!WARNING]
-> Universal Flight Connector in a beta stage!

-UFC is a cross-platform library and tool that connects devices and other tools to flight simulators, and provides a simple cross-sim library for making connecting to flight simulators easy.
+UFC is a cross-platform library and tool that connects devices and other tools to flight simulators and provides a simple cross-sim library for making connecting to flight simulators easy.

+This project also provides a plugin for X-Plane 12 that allows you to easily connect devices such as the WinWing FCU to any aircraft *.

 UFC defines its own Sim/Aircraft-agnostic data and command sets that mean device and aircraft definitions will work with everything else.

-UFC is also available as a plugin for X-Plane 12.

-### Work in progress
-UFC will also (eventually!) provide access to navigation data provided by the simulator such as airport, fixes and procedures.
+There is also basic support for accessing to navigation data provided by the simulator such as airport, fixes and procedures.
+For X-Plane, this also includes Navigraph data.

+\* Many aircraft will work out of the box with the default configuration, others require a definition file.

 # Installation